SFTtech/openage/doc/media_convert.md

 You will find the converted files in `assets/converted`.

-The version of openage that the media files were converted with is written to `assets/converted/converted_for`.
+The version of openage that the media files were converted with is written to `assets/converted/asset_version`.
-Delete that file to re-trigger conversion.
+Delete that file to trigger a full reconversion.